Trip Summary and Itinerary Map

 Elephant, monkey and impala are among the camp's many regular wild visitors – and the region is known for its lion and leopard numbers, too.
 Samburu also has more unique wildlife such as the Gerenuk, the Reticulated giraffe, the Somali ostrich, the Grevy’s zebra and the Beisa oryx, which cannot be found in other areas of Kenya.

-Days 6 to 8: Masai Mara
+Days 6 to 8: Mara North Conservancy

 Located in the private Mara North Conservancy, you’ll feel as though you’re in your very own piece of Africa.
 You can enjoy daily game drives, however, if you’re looking for something more engaging, head out into the bush on foot or spend a night sleeping beneath the stars in a fly camping experience.
 Allow yourself to completely disconnect on your last few days of safari before heading home and back to the real world.